local-npm/local-npm/README.md

 Testing
 ---

+to run the linter:

+    npm run lint

+To run the tests:

     ./test.sh

-(Note: do not try to do `npm test`.
-You have to run the bash script due to how we play around with the `.npmrc` file during testing.
+_Note: do not try to do `npm test`.
+You have to run the bash script due to how we play around with the `.npmrc` file during testing._

+To check code coverage:

+    COVERAGE=1 ./test.sh